 Bush Heritage's volunteer program has allowed many of our volunteers to contribute to this compelling project.
 The picture shows Tom Sjolund (Techie Tom) setting up the gadgetry at the gate, which will be up and running in coming months.
 Others have been helping by trying to round up the last persistent rabbits still in the enclosure, checking the fence for potential breaches, or back on Goonderoo helping with weeds or predator control.

 The proximity of Goonderoo and its accommodation, and the volunteer program it supports, is making a valuable and efficient contribution to the project.
-For more information on the project check out the Wildmob website or their video below.
+For more information on the project check out their video below.